 America before Columbus, and several

 their story.
 As for the purple, football-playing

-type, their shiny new stadium makes its
+type, their shiny downtown stadium is an

-state to the Canadian border, and even in the
+to the Canadian border, and even in the

 middle of our biggest cities.
 They are